najmulhasan-code/better-ats/README.md

 3. **Client-Side:** Use API Routes (which use Prisma) for data fetching, Supabase Client for real-time
 4. **Authentication:** Always check auth with Supabase before Prisma queries
 5. **Type Safety:** Prisma generates types automatically - use them throughout your app
+6. **Use Repositories:** Prefer repositories over direct Prisma calls for better organization
+7. **Use Transactions:** Use transactions for multi-step operations
+8. **Error Handling:** Use error handling utilities for consistent error responses

 ## License